MarioMingarro/ClimaRep/README.md

 **mh_overlay()**
-Combines multiple single-layer GeoTIFF classification rasters (typically outputs from mh_rep_ch for different input polygons) into a single multi-layered raster stack.
+Combines multiple single-layer rasters (`.tif`) into a single multi-layered raster stack.
-Each layer in the output represents the count of how many input rasters had a specific category value (e.g., Represented/Retained, Lost, Novel) at each grid cell, allowing visualization of spatial agreement or accumulation of change types across `study_area`.
+Each layer in the output represents the count of how many input rasters had a specific category value (e.g., Represented/Retained, Lost, Novel) at each grid cell, allowing visualization of spatial accumulation of change types across `study_area`.

 `mh_overlay(folder_path, output_filename, category_values, add_to_environment)`